mfkiwl/docs-6/docs/software_usr/ppengine_config_blocks/cdgnssconf.rst

 SQRT_Q_TILDE_POS
 ----------------
 Default = 0.2
-The position process noise for some dynamics models is expressed in terms of ``SQRT_Q_TILDE_POS``, the square root of the noise intensity.
+The position process noise for some dynamics models is expressed in terms of SQRT_Q_TILDE_POS, the square root of the noise intensity.
 See Bar Shalom "Estimation with Applications to Tracking and Navigation" sections 6.2.1 to 6.2.3 for details.
-The units of ``SQRT_Q_TILDE_POS`` are as follows for each dynamics model:
+The units of SQRT_Q_TILDE_POS are as follows for each dynamics model:

 STATIC                          meters/sqrt(sec)
 NEARLY_CONSTANT_VELOCITY        meters/sqrt(sec^3)
 INERTIAL_MEASUREMENT_UNIT       meters/sqrt(sec^3)
 NEARLY_CONSTANT_ACCELERATION    meters/sqrt(sec^5)

-``SQRT_Q_TILDE_POS`` represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step.
+SQRT_Q_TILDE_POS represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step.
 The standard deviation corresponding to a T-second step is then approximated as sigmaX = sqrt(T)*SQRT_Q_TILDE_POS (see, e.g., Eq.
 6.22-13 in Bar Shalom).
 This approximation is valid for short T; for long T, one needs to take multiple short propagation steps.
-Note that ``SQRT_Q_TILDE_POS`` is only used to generate a Q matrix for the INERTIAL_MEASUREMENT_UNIT dynamics model to cover any propagation step that may be required between thelatest IMU measurement before the measurement update and the measurement update itself.
+Note that SQRT_Q_TILDE_POS is only used to generate a Q matrix for the INERTIAL_MEASUREMENT_UNIT dynamics model to cover any propagation step that may be required between thelatest IMU measurement before the measurement update and the measurement update itself.

 SQRT_Q_TILDE_BODY_VEC
 ---------------------
-Default = 0 0 0
+|Default = 0 0 0
-``SQRT_Q_TILDE_BODY_VEC`` represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step, in the body X (nominally aligned with forward motion), Y (lateral), and Z (up) directions.
+|SQRT_Q_TILDE_BODY_VEC represents the standard deviation of error induced on position, velocity, or acceleration state elements by the process noise over a 1-second propagation step, in the body X (nominally aligned with forward motion), Y (lateral), and Z (up) directions.
 This configuration option is used in place of SQRT_Q_TILDE when the BODY_NEARLY_CONSTANT_VELOCITY dynamics model is employed.
 It allows a simple way to constrain vehicle motion in the lateral and up directions.

 SQRT_Q_TILDE_ATT
 ----------------
 Default = 0.05
-The attitude corollary to :ref:`SQRT_Q_TILDE_POS` is ``SQRT_Q_TILDE_ATT``.
+The attitude corollary to :ref:`SQRT_Q_TILDE_POS` is SQRT_Q_TILDE_ATT.
 The units of this quantity depend on if the state includes angular velocity or not and are as follows

 no angular velocity      rad/sqrt(sec) with angular velocity    rad/sqrt(sec^3)